FOREX-Dollar's gains spurred by ECB's bond buying plans

 “Positions are a lot cleaner and that may well have opened the way to another push higher,” said Josh O‘Byrne, a strategist with Citi in London.

 Separately, five of the world’s largest banks on Wednesday were fined roughly $5.7 billion for manipulating financial markets.
 Four of them agreed to plead guilty to U.S. criminal charges over manipulation of foreign exchange rates while a fifth agreed to plead guilty to rigging benchmark interest rates.
-(Additional reporting by Patrick Graham and John Geddie in London; Editing by Chris Reese and Jonathan Oatis)
+(Additional reporting by Patrick Graham and John Geddie in London; Editing by Hugh Lawson, Toby Chopra and Chris Reese)